samikhawja/weather_dashboard/README.md

 <img src="./assets/images/webpage.png" alt="Weather Dashboard Webpage">

-For this assignment, I had to create a day planner from scratch.
+For this assignment, I had to create a weather dashbaord from scratch.
 Nothing was provided, so this was a true test to my knowledge and what I've learned so far.
-For this planner, it need to be updated every second witht the correct time and date or unless the JS wouldn't work.
-I creates fields by the hour, 9am-5pm, where you can save things to do with the appropiate time and save it.
-The field will turn white when that time has passed for the day.
-Of course, making this planner wasn't easy.
-It tested my previous knowledge and I was constantly researching to ensure I had the best planner I could deliver to the user!
+For this dashbaord, it needed a search field to recieve the weather for the location.
+The dashboard displays, location with date and icon, temperature, humidity, wind speeds and a color-coded UV Index.
+It tested my previous knowledge and I was constantly researching to ensure I had the best weather dashbaord I could deliver to the user!

 The websites I used to help create my day planner are listed below in the <a href="#acknowledgements">acknowledgements</a>.